Amazon needs its workers more than ever, giving them leverage to push for safer warehouses

 Small groups of workers protested outside Amazon warehouse and shipping facilities over the past couple of weeks in New York, Michigan and Illinois to demand safer working conditions.
 Even though they represent a fraction of Amazon’s overall operations — the company has roughly 500 U.S. warehouse and shipping facilities, according to logistics consultancy MWPVL International — they’ve begun coordinating with unions and community groups to elevate their profile and their demands.

-Workers have signed petitions to shut down their warehouses and demanded changes in rules regarding the speed at which they’re require to work, something that might discourage safe sanitary practices.
+Workers have signed petitions to shut down their warehouses and demanded changes in rules regarding the speed at which they’re required to work, something that might discourage safe sanitary practices.

 The efforts might be bearing fruit.
 After the U.S. protests, Amazon began handing warehouse workers face masks and checking the temperatures of employees as they begin shifts, sending workers home for three days if they register 100.4 degrees Fahrenheit or higher.